On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Conditions on time step and minimum number of phase qubits

 This relation allows us to relate the choice for $\alpha$ to our prior knowledge on the inaccuracy $\frac{\Delta E}{E_{\rm init}}$: \begin{itemize} \item $\alpha=\frac{3}{2}$ $\Rightarrow$ $\lceil E_{\rm init} t \rceil=-1$ and $\frac{1-\lceil -\alpha \rceil}{\alpha}-1=\frac{1}{3}$, meaning a $33$\% maximum inaccuracy. \item If we consider $\alpha=1$ $\Rightarrow$ $\lceil E_{\rm init} t \rceil=-1$ (still) and $\frac{1-\lceil -\alpha \rceil}{\alpha}-1=1$, meaning a $<100$\% maximum inaccuracy. \item Because of ceiling properties, the inaccuracy $\frac{1-\lceil -\alpha \rceil}{\alpha}-1$ does not necessarily have a regular behavior.
 So, in the following we consider:

-\end{itemize} which offer enough flexibility.
+\end{itemize} which offer flexibility.
 Note that using $\alpha=\frac{3}{2}$ might be interesting.
 Indeed, it leads to:

 and having $\theta_0^{(t)}$ close to $\frac{1}{2}$ might help to better leverage the information present in the first qubits of the phase register (compared to the case $\theta_0^{(t)}$ far from $\frac{1}{2}$ in which the first phase qubits tend to be all equal to $0$ or to $1$, depending on the case).
 This can somewhat contribute to the robustness of QPE. \item The third case does not require any prior knowledge on the energy or the initial state.
-It considers $t=\frac{\alpha}{||H||}$ where $||H||$ denotes the spectral norm of $H$ equal to $|E_0|$ and $\alpha\in(0,1)$, which leads to $\lceil E_0 t\rceil=\lceil -\alpha\rceil=0$ but is impractical because knowing the spectral norm of $H$ implies knowing the solution of the ground state problem.
-However, as the problem Hamiltonian is naturally expressed as a LCU \cite{nielsen2005fermionic, childs2012hamiltonian, loaiza2023reducing}, eq.~\eqref{eq:LCU}, we can easily compute the LCU coefficients 1-norm $\sum_\beta |\gamma_\beta|$ that satisfies $\sum_\beta |\gamma_\beta|> ||H||=|E_0|$ by triangular inequality {(the strict inequality being due to the fact that the Hamiltonian LCU components are not collinear in practice)}.
-We can therefore consider:
+It considers $t=\frac{\alpha}{||H||}$ where $||H||$ denotes the spectral norm of $H$ equal to $|E_0|$ and $\alpha\in]0,1[$, which leads to $\lceil E_0 t\rceil=\lceil -\alpha\rceil=0$.
+This is impractical because knowing the spectral norm of $H$ implies knowing the solution of the ground state problem.
+However, as the problem Hamiltonian is naturally expressed as a LCU \cite{nielsen2005fermionic, childs2012hamiltonian, loaiza2023reducing}, equation~\eqref{eq:LCU}, we can easily compute the LCU coefficients 1-norm $\sum_\beta |\gamma_\beta|$ that satisfies $\sum_\beta |\gamma_\beta|\ge ||H||=|E_0|$ by triangular inequality; in practice, we can consider a strict inequality as the Hamiltonian LCU components are not collinear in practice.
+We then have: